ntnuiotenergy/OpenEMPIRE/README.md

 To download, you need to install Git and clone the repository.
 Note that the repository makes use of Git Large File Storage (LFS) which also needs to be installed for input data-files to be downloaded when cloning the repository.
 Once both Git and Git LFS has been successfully installed, the model is downloaded to the desired directory.

+To plot figures with Basemap, please follow the following instructions for installing it: https://github.com/matplotlib/basemap.

 # Software Structure
 EMPIRE consists of five programming scripts: